FacundoBaez1994/GatewayLoRa/README.md

 The hardware of the tracker consists in various OEM Modules listed:

 1. Nucleo-L432KC Board from STMicroelectronics
-2. BNO085 Inertial Sensor.
-This module consists in a Gyroscope, Accelerometer, magnetometer.
-3. EC21-Aux from Quectel.
+2. EC21-Aux from Quectel.
 GNSS-LTE Module.
-4. RFM95 LoRa - which has incorporated a Semtech SX1276.
+3. RFM95 LoRa - which has incorporated a Semtech SX1276.
-5. AT24C256 EEPROM Memory.
-6. IP2312 Battery Charger
+4. 2 LM2596 StepDown voltage regulator
+5. enc28j60 Ethernet module

 The system is powered by 18650 Ion-Lithium Batteries in parallel, therefore the device works with a voltage between 3.0V and 4.2V.
 Some modules works 3.3V far less than the 4.2V maximum provided by the batteries, therefore